MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 # MassBank Record Format 2.13 (draft)
 MassBank Consortium (July 19, 2017)
 #### Updated
+- **September 2018**: Add some undocumented tags used in RMassBank and cross references to HUBO-PSI
 - **July 2017**: CH$CDK\_DEPICT added to render partially defined structures with CDK depict.
 AC$CHROMATOGRAPHY: NAPS\_RTI added to provide relative retention time information.
 - **June 2017**: CH$LINK: COMPTOX added to link the CompTox Chemistry Dashboard
 - **March 2016**: The default Creative Commons license of MassBank record is defined as CC BY.
 Two new tags are added, CH$LINK: INCHIKEY and PK$SPLASH.
 InChI key in CH$LINK: INCHIKEY is a hashed version of InChI code and used as an optional, common link based on chemical structures.
 SPLASH in PK$SPLASH (Section 2.6.1) is a mandatory, hashed identifier of mass spectra.